Experimental combo targets Hard-to-Treat pancreatic cancer

 Summary

-This early-phase trial tested a combination of two drugs—binimetinib and hydroxychloroquine—in 34 people with advanced pancreatic cancer that has a specific gene change (KRAS mutation) and has spread to other parts of the body.
-The goal was to find the safest dose of hydroxychloroquine when used with binimetinib, and to see if the pair could slow tumor growth.
-Researchers also tracked side effects and how long patients lived.
-The study was completed but results are not yet widely reported.
+This early-phase trial tested two drugs—binimetinib and hydroxychloroquine—in 34 people with a specific type of advanced pancreatic cancer (KRAS-mutant) that had spread.
+The goal was to find the safest dose of hydroxychloroquine when used with binimetinib, and to see if the combination could slow tumor growth.
+Participants had already tried at least one other treatment.

 Disclaimer